 The Group is subject to the Regulations of the General Authority of Zakat, Tax and Customs Authority ("ZATCA") in the Kingdom of Saudi Arabia.
 Zakat and income tax are provided on an accrual basis.
-In the financial statements of wholly owned subsidiaries, zakat is provided as an expense and included in the statement of profit and loss and other comprehensive income, while in the financial statements of companies with foreign participation, zakat and income tax are included in the statement of profit and loss and other comprehensive income.
-Zakat is computed on the zakat base, while income tax is computed on adjusted net income which is not exempt from tax.
+In the financial statements of wholly owned subsidiaries, zakat is provided as an expense and included in the statement of profit and loss and other comprehensive income, while in the financial statements of companies with foreign participation, zakat and income tax are included in the statement of profit and loss and other comprehensive income tax is computed on adjusted net income which is not exempt from tax.
 Any difference in the accrual is recorded when the final assessment is approved, at which time the provision is cleared.
 The zakat charge in the consolidated financial statements represents the zakat for the Company and its subsidiaries.
 The income tax and zakat charge, assessable on the minority shareholders, is included as part of non-controlling interests.